athens-crafters/kata-archetype/README.md

 ## Get started

-Generate a ready-to-go project including Spock framework for testing.
+Generate a ready-to-go project for your next kata including Spock framework for testing.

-### Configure archetype
+### Configure archetype locally

 Add kata-archetype to local archetype-catalog: